EivindStensrud/ScandiFish/README.md

 The same goes with rare species which have been observed a few times and are often registered in the Scandinavian databases but not in NCBI.
 This is the case for several deepwater species as *Lycodes* and *Careproctus* species.

-Due to NCBI taxonomic classification, *Dicentrarchus labrax*, European seabass, do not have any order ranks.
+Due to NCBI taxonomic classification, *Dicentrarchus labrax*, European seabass, do not have any order rank.
 Since the workflow is based on a seven rank system, the classification was manually altered to work with downstream analysis.

 From Eukaryota;Chordata;Actinopteri;Moronidae;Dicentrarchus;Dicentrarchus_labrax